nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 You can use this command to quickly redo a command that was just undone by undo.
 For example, after you `undo` an accidental `delete`, you can use `redo` to perform the delete again.
-You can only use redo if `undo` was used before and no edit to the `ZooKeep` book was made in between, otherwise this command will do nothing.
+You can only use redo if `undo` was used before and no edit to your `ZooKeep` book was made in between, otherwise this command will do nothing.

 Format: `redo`